THE MUDDLE FAMILIES

 Chart of John & Mary Muddle's Family

-John Muddle married Mary Gates at St Margaret the Queen Church in Buxted, Sussex on 7 April 1790.
+John Muddle married Mary Gates at the Parish Church of St Margaret the Queen in Buxted, Sussex on 7 April 1790.
 They had nine children, born at High Hurstwood in Buxted Parish between 1791 and 1809, two of whom died young.

 At the Court of the Manor of Framfield held on 23 June 1809 John, on payment of 17 shillings to the lord of the manor, was admitted to the copyhold properties at High Hurstwood that he had inherited on his father’s death in 1807, also at this court John surrendered his properties to the uses of his will.
 So from at least this date John and Mary would have lived at Browns Nest and farmed that and Greystones.
 At the Court of the Manor of Framfield held on 19 April 1816 it was recorded that on 3 April 1816 John had mortgaged his Greystone property to John Moon, a husbandman of Mayfield, for £200 at 5% interest.

-The 1820 Sussex Poll Book recorded that John Muddle of Buxted, who was a freeholder of land that he occupied himself, voted for Charles Compton Cavendish to be a Knight of the Shire (Member of Parliament) for Sussex.
-Then the 1837 Sussex Poll Book recorded that John Muddle of Buxted in Mayfield Polling District was a registered elector but had not voted in the election held on 4 & 5 August 1837 for two Knights of the Shire (Members of Parliament) for the Eastern Division of Sussex.
+The 1820 Sussex Poll Book for the election held at Chichester between 13 & 22 March 1820 for a Knight of the Shire (Member of Parliament) for Sussex recorded that John Muddle of Buxted, who was a freeholder of land that he occupied himself, voted for Charles Compton Cavendish.
+Mary's uncle James Gates left one eighth of the residue of his estate to Mary, which Mary was to receive on the death of James' wife Dorothy, which happened in 1826.
+The 1837 Sussex Poll Book recorded that John Muddle of Buxted in Mayfield Polling District was a registered elector but had not voted in the election held on 4 & 5 August 1837 for two Knights of the Shire (Members of Parliament) for the Eastern Division of Sussex.
 John was then just on 73 years old and probably didn't feel like making the journey to cast his vote, particularly at harvest time.

 On the Buxted Parish tithe map of 1840 it shows that as well as the copyhold property he had inherited from his father, John owned a plot of land numbered 1299 that was a pasture called Beards Field of nearly 3 acres that must have been freehold and was part of his Browns Nest property.
 It is not known when the Muddle family first acquired this freehold land.
 The tithe map shows that the total area of Browns Nest was 4 acres 1 rood 39 perches on which the tithe rent was 18s 6d, and the total area of Greystones, which was mostly arable land, was 19 acres 2 roods 32 perches on which the tithe rent was £3 8s 6d.
 To see map